Dasik: Origin

-Dasik is a food that was introduced to Korea from China during the Song Dynasty in China.
-Dasik became a ceremonial food for weddings during the Joseon Dynasty.
+Dasik is a food that was introduced to Korea from China during the Song dynasty in China.
+Dasik became a ceremonial food for weddings during the Joseon period.

 Dasikpan

 Dasik is shaped with a wooden or porcelain press that forms a patterned confectionery.
 The press is engraved with a design that forms an embossed pattern on the dasik piece.
 The design would symbolize the family's name in order to wish for a long life or for a special event, like hwangap or 60th birthday or weddings.

-Press the dough into a Dasikpan that has letters, flowers or a geometric pattern is embossed.
+Press the dough into a dasikpan that has letters, flowers or a geometric pattern is embossed.
 The surface of dasik has letters, flower patterns, or Chinese letters 壽·福·康·寧 representing long life, luck, health and peacefulness.

 Two dasikpan forms one set.
-Its length is 30–60cm, width is 5–6cm, and thickness is 2–3cm.
+Its length is 30–60 cm, width is 5–6 cm, and thickness is 2–3 cm.